figureland/versioned-schema/README.md

 }
 ```

 We want our app to be able to support different versions of this data structure.
-So we create a versioned schema and end up with this:
+So we might end up with something like this:

 ```ts
 type Example =